What's in this post? Click Here...

 Opening times:

-The Rayleigh Windmill will be open to visitors for the 2022 season Sunday 3 April – Wednesday 28 September 2022.
+The Rayleigh Windmill will be open to visitors Spring 2024.

 Wednesday 10:00am – 1:00pm.